 "From the 1950s to the present, different defendants, at different times and using different methods, have intentionally marketed to young people under the age of twenty-one in order to recruit 'replacement' smokers to ensure the economic future of the tobacco industry."
 (Final Opinion, United States v.
-Philip Morris)
+Philip Morris)2

 Tobacco industry CEO's testifying that "Nicotine is not addictive."
-Hearing on the Regulation of Tobacco Products House Committee on Energy and Commerce Subcommittee on Health and the Environment - April 14, 1994
+Hearing on the Regulation of Tobacco Products House Committee on Energy and Commerce Subcommittee on Health and the Environment - April 14, 19943

 To maintain profits, tobacco companies must replace customers who quit tobacco or die from tobaccorelated diseases with new smokers.
-"Replacement smokers" are often youth who are attracted to tobacco products through expensive marketing campaigns that use images that are highly appealing to young people.
+"Replacement smokers" are often youth who are attracted to tobacco products through expensive marketing campaigns that use images that are highly appealing to young people.4

-The tobacco industry spends \$9.6 billion dollars every year (\$26 million dollars per day) to promote their addictive and deadly products, of which \$359.8 million is spent in the state of Missouri.
-Many of their marketing efforts are aimed at youth.6-7
+The tobacco industry spends \$9.6 billion dollars every year (\$26 million dollars per day) to promote their addictive and deadly products, of which \$359.8 million is spent in the state of Missouri.5 Many of their marketing efforts are aimed at youth.6-7

 While tobacco companies may claim that they have stopped targeting youth with their marketing, evidence shows that they continue to advertise in ways which target vulnerable, underage populations.
-In fact, one study found that 91% of middle school and 93% of high school students were exposed to tobacco ads in stores, in magazines or on the internet in 2011.
-Internal tobacco industry documents, revealed as a result of lawsuits, show that the industry considers youth as young as 13 to be a key market.
+In fact, the National Youth Tobacco Survey found that 85.2% of middle school and 87.3% of high school students were exposed to tobacco ads in stores, in magazines or on the internet in 2019.8 Internal tobacco industry documents, revealed as a result of lawsuits, show that the industry considers youth as young as 13 to be a key market.
 Here are a few industry quotes about marketing to kids.

-Philip Morris: "Today's teenager is tomorrow's potential regular customer, and the overwhelming majority of smokers begin to smoke while still in their teens...The smoking patterns of teenagers are particularly important to Philip Morris."
+Philip Morris: "Today's teenager is tomorrow's potential regular customer, and the overwhelming majority of smokers begin to smoke while still in their teens...The smoking patterns of teenagers are particularly important to Philip Morris."8